SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

                   )
             )
-          OR "data infrastructure$" OR "data network$" OR "ocean big data" OR "smart ocean" OR "modelling technique$" OR "citizen science"
-          OR "observ* network$" OR "observ* system$" OR "observ* facilities" OR "remote sensing equipment" OR "tide gauges" OR "monitoring network$" OR "biomonitoring"
+          OR "data infrastructure$" OR "data network$" OR "ocean big data" OR "smart ocean" OR "modelling technique$" OR "observ* network$" OR "observ* system$" OR "observ* facilities" OR "monitoring network$" OR "biomonitoring" OR "remote sensing equipment" OR "tide gauges" OR
-          OR
             (
               ("ocean*" OR "marine" OR "biological" OR "ecological" OR "biodiversity" OR "environmental")